 Paroxysmal symptoms are generally not a sign of a relapse unless they are accompanied by other continuous symptoms.
 However, if you think you may be having a relapse, you should let your MS nurse or neurologist know.

 Paroxysmal symptoms can be unsettling as you never know when they may appear.
 Techniques like mindfulness that help you to live in the present moment rather than wondering about what might happen in the future, can be helpful.

 Paroxysmal symptoms may be treated if they interfere significantly in your everyday life.
+Just because they are intermittent, doesn't mean they are less important.
 However, they can be difficult to treat because they appear without warning and each burst only lasts a short time.
 Also, they often stop after a few months so treatment may be unnecessary.
 Any treatment will depend, to a large extent, on the specific paroxysmal symptom that you are experiencing.
 Drug treatment may only be used for a few weeks or months to control your symptoms but then the dose may be decreased or stopped to see if you are now symptom-free.